1956 anti-Tamil pogrom: Federalist satyagraha attacked

 The volunteers were joined by others from Colombo on the morning of 5 June.
 This group was briefed by V. Navaratnam, and it formed double file and walked towards Parliament singing devotional songs and holding placards led by Chelvanayakam and C. Vanniasingam.
 The satyagraha protest congregated outside the parliament after the government decided to close the parliamentary debate to the public and barricade the building.
 They then decided to move the protest to Galle Face Green, where they sat down.

 They were met by a crowd of 500 Sinhalese extremists, who pounced on them, tore up the placards and used the poles to beat them up.
 Vanniasingam lost his national vest and was dragged some distance by his feet.
+One by one the mob started trampling him.
 C. Suntharalingam was assaulted and A. Amirthalingam was wounded in the head.
 Dr E. M. V. Naganathan fought back with his fists and feet.
-Two Sinhalese MPs, K. M. P. Rajaratne and Nimal Karunatilake, were present in the crowd pointing out Federal Party MPs.
+S. Z. M. Mashoor Moulana was picked up by four members of the mob and thrashed onto the floor, before he was dragged across the floor and thrown into the Beira lake.
+Two Sinhalese MPs, K. M. P. Rajaratne and Nimal Karunatilake, were with the lion flag and had led the mob towards the protestors and were pointing out Federal Party MPs.

-The satyagrahis were beaten and pelted with stones and at least one Tamil protester was thrown into the Beira lake, while another had his ear bitten off.
+The satyagrahis were beaten and pelted with stones, while another Tamil protestor had his ear bitten off.
 The protest was called off at 1PM.
 Several Tamils were hospitalized and some of the wounded included parliamentarians.
 The police stood by as observers having been ordered not to intervene unless they themselves were attacked.
 Some of the Tamil protesters including Dr Naganathan and Navaratnam were thrown into the Beira lake.